ElliotKillick/qubes-video-companion/README.md

 ## Installation

-**WIP: Currently still need to apply or in the process of becoming part of the Qubes Contribution Repo**
+**WIP: Currently in the process of being streamlined as part of core Qubes OS**

-**For testers (thank you for your help!), please `git clone` this repo, verify the authenticity of the latest version tag with `git verify-tag` and if the signature is good then `git checkout` that tag.
-Lastly, proceed to build and install the Fedora/Debian package(s) yourself.
-Alternatively, `make install-<vm/dom0>` can be done.**
+**For testers (thank you for your help!), please use the build scripts in the `build` directory of this repo to build the required Qubes Video Companion package(s).
+Install them in `sys-usb` and any other AppVM for receiving the video.
+Also, ensure that at minimum in the Qubes RPC policies in `qubes-rpc/policies` are installed into Dom0 at `/etc/qubes-rpc/policy`.**

 Qubes Video Companion is available for installation on Qubes OS in packaged form for both Fedora (.rpm) and Debian (.deb).
-To get it, simply add the Qubes Contribution Repo to the list of available repositories and install the `qubes-video-companion` package!
+To get it, simply install the `qubes-video-companion` package as shown below!

 ### Run the following commands in Dom0 (AdminVM)
-1. `sudo qubes-dom0-update qubes-repo-contrib`
-2. `sudo qubes-dom0-update --clean qubes-video-companion`
+`sudo qubes-dom0-update qubes-video-companion`

 ### Run the following commands in a TemplateVM or AppVM

 #### Fedora
-1. `sudo dnf install qubes-repo-contrib`
-2. `sudo dnf install qubes-video-companion`
+`sudo dnf install qubes-video-companion`

 #### Debian
-1. `sudo apt update`
-2. `sudo apt install qubes-repo-contrib`
-3. `sudo apt install qubes-video-companion`
+`sudo apt update && sudo apt install qubes-video-companion`

 ## Usage